Design-Computing/Design-Computing.github.io/docs/index.md

 1. Download anaconda from https://www.anaconda.com/distribution/#download-section get the Python 3.7 version
+1.  install it with default values _except_ tick the option to **Add Anaconda to my PATH**, tick that and the text will go red.
-1.  install it, be patient
+1. Be patient
 1. Open anaconda navigator
 1. Click install on the VS Code box, be patient again
 1. Go to https://git-scm.com/downloads and download the latest git